 Final Academic Programme

-Online registration opens on 14 January 2020.
-Further details, including registration fees, will be on the ECPR website in due course.
-Participants attending and appearing in any capacity in the Academic Programme must register and pay before midnight UK time on 31 January 2020.
+Online registration opens on 14 February.
+Further details, including registration fees, will be on the ECPR website in due course; please check the cancellation policy.
+Participants attending and appearing in any capacity in the Academic Programme must register and pay before midnight UK time on 15 March.
 Registration and payment takes place through MyECPR.
-Anyone who has not registered and paid by this date will be withdrawn from the Workshops.
+Anyone who has not registered and paid by this date will be withdrawn from the conference and replaced.

 Updates to the printed programme